 Julie is a Senior Fellow of the Higher Education Academy.
-She has over 25 years’ experience of working in higher education, and has previously worked at Durham University and Nottingham University, where she focused on the training and teaching of English for Academic Purposes (EAP).
+She has nearly 30 years’ experience of working in higher education, and has previously worked at Durham University and Nottingham University, where she focused on the training and teaching of English for Academic Purposes (EAP).
 At Nottingham University she led a major review of the presessional programme driving innovative practice by setting knowledge as the core of the EAP curriculum, and together with Alex Ding, created an online MA in Teaching English for Academic Purposes.

 Julie is an experienced assessor for the BALEAP Accreditation Scheme for EAP courses and is a member of the BAS Committee.
 She was also a member of the working party that created the BALEAP TEAP Competency Framework, which now informs professional development in the field of EAP.